 - Really 700 Years Old: Sophia and her parents are a full century older than they appear.
 In fact, this is true of all of the residents of the human kingdom, as they were trapped in stasis while the princess was in her magic slumber (see Time Stands Still, below).

 - Reptiles Are Abhorrent: The basilisk unleashed by Dreadmyre turns people into stone.

 - Averted with the pocket dragon.
 She's mostly harmless and fiercely loyal to Sophia.

 - Requisite Royal Regalia: One of the final puzzles in Dreamless Castle requires Sophia to "crown yourself."
 She has to put a tiara on a statue of herself.

 - Royals Who Actually Do Something: The King and Queen of the human kingdom sealed themselves in a time bubble fighting Dreadmyre.
-Their daughter Sophia is likewise industrious, and the Goblin King (that is, the real one) is also highly regarded by his people for actively caring for their realm.
+Their daughter Sophia is likewise industrious, and the Goblin King (that is, the real one) is highly regarded by his people for actively caring for their realm.
 The Fairy Queen also qualifies.

 - Samus Is a Girl: Word of God states that the pocket dragon is female.

 - Sequel Hook: Each game ends on one of these, hinting at what is to come in the next game.